serenity4/SymbolicGA.jl/README.md

 ## Performance

-This library applies rules of geometric algebra at compile-time to generate performant code for runtime execution.
-The resulting instructions are scalar operations, which should be fast and comparable to hand-written optimized numerical code.
+This library applies rules of geometric algebra during macro expansion to generate numerically performant code.
+The resulting instructions are scalar operations, which should be fast and comparable to hand-written type-stable numerical code.

-Here is for computing determinants, compared with LinearAlgebra:
+Here is an example benchmark to compute determinants, compared with LinearAlgebra:

 ```julia
 using StaticArrays: @SVector, SMatrix